-Hearts were heavy when Rabbi Baylinson announced his intention to retire in 1994.
-Grateful for his 29 years of extraordinary leadership, the board named him Rabbi Emeritus and designated him and his wife Janice as honorary lifetime members of Kahl Montgomery.
+Grateful for his 29 years of extraordinary leadership, the board named him Rabbi Emeritus when he retired in 1994, and designated him and his wife Janice as honorary lifetime members of Kahl Montgomery.
 Subsequently, the congregation named its meeting room the David and Janice Baylinson Social Hall and commissioned a painting of Rabbi Baylinson that hangs in the lobby.

 Rabbi Elliot L. Stevens served as spiritual leader of Temple Beth Or, Montgomery’s oldest Jewish congregation until his untimely death in June, 2017.
 Here is a lovely article published in our local paper the day after his memorial service that gives a glimpse of the rabbi who touched us all.